-The Local Government Act requires a regional district to measure its progress on an RGS.
-Performance indicators selected for the South Okanagan RGS will allow the RDOS to monitor its implementation and progress towards the vision articulated by the community.
+The Local Government Act requires a regional district to measure its progress on a Regional Growth Strategy (RGS).
+Performance indicators have been selected for the South Okanagan RGS to allow the Regional District of Okanagan-Similkameen (RDOS) to monitor its implementation and progress towards the vision articulated by the community.

-An original set of indicators was established in 2008, and a selection of ten key indicators was chosen to start monitoring the RGS once it was adopted in 2010.
+An original set of indicators was established in 2008, and a further selection of ten key indicators was chosen to start monitoring the RGS once it was adopted in 2010.
 The selected indicators were based on the seven goals of the RGS.
 A long list of indicators, derived from a literature review of existing or proposed regional growth strategy monitoring programs from regional districts in British Columbia and other indicator programs, was refined based on how well they suited RGS goals, data availability, and reliability.
 Since 2010, some indicators have proven to be difficult to track, suffer from data challenges, or poorly represent the goal with which they are associated.
-These have been updated and replaced as necessary as part of the 2016 revisions.
+As a result, these have been updated and replaced as necessary as part of the 2016 revisions.